-A diagnosis of Parkinson’s impacts members of the family as well as the person diagnosed.
+A diagnosis of Parkinson’s not just the person diagnosed, but those caring for loved ones with the disease.
 Understanding what to expect as the disease progresses is vital to being ready for the changes to come and to making the most of every day.

 In our three-part series about caring for loved one with Parkinson’s, we will be sharing information about what to expect in each stage of the journey.
-Blog posts will include information about what family caregivers can do to best assist a loved one with Parkinson’s, and how Hearts at Home In-Home Care, a provider of professional home care in Shawnee, KS and the surrounding communities, can assist.
+Blog posts will include information about what family caregivers can do to best assist a loved one with Parkinson’s, and how Hearts at Home In-Home Care, a provider of professional at home care in Kansas City and the surrounding communities, can assist.
 Read part one and part three is our series.

 Middle Stage Parkinson’s